MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 Specifically for Word layouts, there is no way to control formatting of data elements in Word.
 Therefore, you need to do the formatting in the report dataset.
 For more information, see [Formatting field values in report datasets](devenv-format-report-field-data.md).

+## How to iterate a Word layout over a dataitem

+When you specify a dataitem in the `WordMergeDataItem` property, the [!INCLUDE[prod_short](../includes/prod_short.md)] server will do a "Mail merge" between that data item (and the ones below it) and the Word layout when rendering the report using the Word layout.
+The Word layout will be applied to each element in the specified dataitem.
+Thus, if you have defined a different first page, page numbers, totals at the end, and similar report design elements in the Word layout, they'll be "reset" for each element in the specified dataitem.

+For more information and an example, see [WordMergeDataItem Property](properties/devenv-wordmergedataitem-property.md).

 ## How to do totals in Word layouts

 Compared to the layout types Excel or RDL, it is not possible to do calculations in a Word layout.
 If you want to add totals to your report, you need to calculate these in AL variables in the report object and then use a data item based on an Integer table to expose them to the XML Mapping pane in Word.